lwood54/cerebro-matrix/NOTES/NOTES-02-styling.md

 1. install bootstrap using npm or download from bootstrap
 2. I'm doing: npm install bootstrap
 3. open the layout.js file and: import 'bootstrap/dist/css/bootstrap.min.css';

+## Reactstrap

+1. I also installed Reactstrap so that I could use bootstrap components with react
+2. npm install reactstrap
+3. in the file the components are needed:
+   - import {Container, Col, Row} from 'reactstrap' (or whatever components are needed)